 Hubs' philosophy: why we often overlook the true essence of life

 As a mountain guide, Hubs repeatedly sees people climb mountains to confront nature.
-However, many of them don't realise that the real journey takes place within them.
+However, many of them don't realize that the real journey takes place within them.
 Hubs makes clear what is important to him: not reaching a summit, but forging a deeper connection with himself, the animals and his surroundings.
 “People are totally mind-driven, culturally or somehow religiously driven.
-They believe in crazy things and don't realise that everything is actually an illusion, and that real life takes place within ourselves.”
+They believe in crazy things and don't realize that everything is actually an illusion, and that real life takes place within themselves.”
 Guests of the Lechtal mountain school can experience what it means to be at one with nature.
 In these moments, they feel life in all its intensity and are part of a greater whole.
 The huskies, in particular, are deeply connected to themselves and their surroundings.
 On the tours, guests are faced with eight huskies with an enormous amount of instinct.

-„We breathe every day, our hearts pump every day, all our organs function, and nobody wonders why?
-This is in fact an extremely complex matter for which we should be grateful every day.”
+“We breathe every day, our hearts pump every day, all our organs function, and nobody wonders why This is in fact an extremely complex matter for which we should be grateful every day.”

 We caught up with Hubs Lindner shortly before his next summit attempt to find out what inspired him to go mountaineering with huskies.